afurculita/VehicleRoutingProblem/README.md

 customer at the beginning of an iteration.
 After initializing the basic ant system algorithm, the two steps _construction of vehicle routes_ and _trail update_, are repeated for a given number of iterations.

-To find the best configuration for the ACS parameters, we've used iRace.
-The scenario used for iRace to find the best configuration can be found here: https://github.com/afurculita/VehicleRoutingProblem/tree/master/tuning/acs.
+To find the best configuration for the ACS parameters, irace has been used.
+The scenario used for irace to find the best configuration can be found here: https://github.com/afurculita/VehicleRoutingProblem/tree/master/tuning/acs.
-The best configuration obtained with iRace is:
+The best configuration obtained is:

 | alpha | beta |  rho | omega |   q0  | iterations |
 | ----- | ---- | ---- | ----- | ----- | ---------- |